Tchangalo/open_webui_installer_v2.2/README.md

 Second, the script is for anyone who failed while performing a manual installation.

-Third, it can be interesting to see how the commands listed above can be packaged into a Bash script.
+Third, it can be interesting to see how the commands listed above can be packaged into a Bash script — that is, how Bash imperatives can be controlled and orchestrated through procedures (functions).

 ---